-Each LAS dormitory is home to several live-in faculty members known as dormitory parents.
-Dorm parents share on-call duties in their dorms on nights and weekends throughout the school year.
-In the case of an emergency, the dorm parent on duty will be the primary contact in addition to the Dorm Head.
-Assigned student prefects, ambassadors, and senior proctors also are on hand to assist dorm parents throughout the evening.
-Students will become familiar with the apartment locations and contact numbers of the Dorm Head and dorm parents in case of an emergency.
+Each LAS dormitory is home to several live-in faculty members known as Dorm Parents.
+Dorm Parents share on-call duties in their dorms on nights and weekends throughout the school year.
+In the case of an emergency, the Dorm Parent on duty will be the primary contact in addition to the Dorm Head.
+Assigned student prefects, ambassadors, and senior proctors also are on hand to assist Dorm Parents throughout the evening.
+Students will become familiar with the apartment locations and contact numbers of the Dorm Head and Dorm Parents in case of an emergency.